kylelix7/jekyll-now/_posts/2019-04-17-Reinforcement Learning.md

 ## Monte Carlo
 Monte Carlo methods only adjust their estimates once the final outcome is known

+## TD Lambda
+The lambda parameter refers to the trace decay parameter, with 0<=lambda<=1.
+Higher settings lead to longer lasting traces; that is, a larger proportion of credit from a reward can be given to more distant states and actions when lambda is higher, with lambda =1 producing parallel learning to Monte Carlo RL algorithms.

 - TD is sampling from environment like Monte Carlo and is bootstrapping like DP Wait only n step for estimate